Canal in Bruges, Belgium

 Electric scooter regulations

-The maximum speed limit for riding an electric scooter is 25km/h and riding with a passenger is illegal.
+The maximum speed limit for riding an electric scooter is 25kph and riding with a passenger is illegal.
+Riding a scooter on the pavement is prohibited with the exception of people with reduced mobility using a mobility scooter.

-It is illegal for people aged 15 and under to use electric scooters, except in a few designated areas such as pedestrianised, private residential and recreational areas, and segregated cycle paths.
+It is illegal for people aged under 16 to use electric scooters, except in a few designated areas.

 Before you travel check that: